goshiphq/goship-cms/content/blog/what-are-the-benefits-of-using-mobile-shipping-apps.md

 ---
-keywords: shipping apps, mobile shipping apps
+keywords: mobile shipping apps, benefits of using mobile shipping apps, using mobile shipping apps
 author: GoShip Admin
 title: What Are The Benefits of Using Mobile Shipping Apps?
 intro: Over the last decade, the logistics and transportation industry were